fullfatthings/entity_decorator/README.md

 A common use case may be you want to create custom entity types with [ECK](https://drupal.org/project/eck) but then create custom methods for those types based on the fields and properties you have created.

-Entity decorator should work equally well with custom entities and node types, whichever you prefer to decorate.
+Entity decorator should work equally well with custom entities node types and taxonomy terms, whichever you prefer to decorate.

 Usage
 -----